hakoke/Discord_AI/README.md

 2. Connect your GitHub account and select this repository
 3. Railway will auto-detect the Python app
 4. **Upload your service account JSON**:
-   - In your repo, make sure `airy-boulevard-478121-f1-44b0fdce331a.json` is in the root
+   - Set the path to your service account JSON file as a Railway secret (recommended)
-   - **OR** set it as a Railway secret (better security)
+   - **OR** place it in your repo root (less secure, not recommended for public repos)
 5. Go to "Variables" tab and add these:

 ```